oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 2         <none>
 ```

-Note that the 2nd revision doesn't tell us what change, another reason we should use configuration files to do this !
+Note that the 2nd revision doesn't tell us what changed, another reason we should use configuration files to do this !

 - Let's check on our deployment to make sure that the image is the v0.0.2 we expect
   -  `kubectl describe deployment storefront`